f3-factory/F3com-data/views-and-templates/main.md

 F3 supports multiple languages right out of the box.

-First, create a dictionary file with the following structure (one file per language):-
+First, create a dictionary file with the following structure (one file per language):

 ``` php
 <?php